hashgraph-online/hcs-improvement-proposals/docs/definitions.md

 #### Hashgraph Resource Locator
  The protocol for finding data inscribed on the Hedera Consensus Service, following the Hashgraph Consensus Standards.

  - an HRL locates a resource.
 The format for an HRL is as follows.
-A formal future hip will cover all cases for HRLs.
+A formal future HCS will cover all cases for HRLs.
  - `hcs://{protocol_standard}/{resource_id}`
    - `protocol_number` should always be a valid HCS standard, eg `1`
    - `resource_id` should always be a valid [Resource](#resource-conceptual-addresses)